Is Instagram Killing Some of the World’s Most Beautiful Travel Spots?

 Maya Bay follows the lead of Philippine Island Boracay which closed in April this year for six months following reports of poor waste management, environmental damage and overtourism.
 In Europe, Santorini is an island that’s been positively overrun by tourists.
 Eight thousand tourists visit every day and at sunset there’s a borderline violent competition to take the perfect Instagram photo.

 Like these popular islands, many historical sites have to regulate how many people come to visit them, such as Machu Pichu which changed its rules in 2017 to have two specific entrance times and stipulates that all tourists must come with an official tour guide.
-Venice is another historical site and city that can barely withstand all of the people who visit — it’s literally sinking and millions of tourists per year further exacerbates the problem.
+Venice is another historical site and city that can barely withstand all of the people who visit — it’s literally sinking and millions of tourists per year further exacerbate the problem.
 Additionally, Venetians are pushed out of their city.
 Their local markets diminish in size each year and with services like AirBNB, many locals are finding it harder to have a place to live in the city.
 Add to that many travelers are on their worst behavior, damaging architecture and being careless with the delicate waterways and you have a melee of problems.
 Most recently the city has been issuing fines against misbehaving tourists to curb further animosity between Venetians and tourists.

 In the age of Instagram many people travel to get the “perfect shot” but what happens when the influx of tourists destroys the beauty of a place?